-A summary of the design and manufacturing processes at a level of detail appropriate to the risk class of the device should be provided.
-The summary should include a review of the design features that make the IVD suitable for its intended purpose, an overview of manufacturing processes and controls, manufacturing sites, a description of critical assay ingredients, a description of the major systems or critical processes, and details of any decision pathways or algorithms used, as appropriate.
+You should provide a summary of the design and manufacturing processes at a level that matches the risk class.

+The summary should include:

+- a review of the design features that make the IVD suitable for its intended purpose, - an overview of manufacturing processes and controls, manufacturing sites, - a description of critical assay ingredients, - a description of the major systems or critical processes, and - details of any decision pathways or algorithms used, as appropriate.